 U10 is one of those unassuming looking cows….but she packs ALOT of punch!
 I think her udder is the secret of her success.
 She is out of our donor 10P sired by Final Answer (Braunvieh, not Angus).
 Though she has had some good females, I think bulls are her specialty!
 U10 is the dam of the sire, Y34 Cha Cha and several of the highest priced bull we have sold.
 At 1120 pounds, she has weaned nearly every calf, male or female over or very near 600 lbs.
-We just flushed her to Ranger, 3W and have plans to flush her to Silverwood Dragon!
+We have flushed her to Ranger, 3W and have plans to flush her to Silverwood Dragon!

 There are still more to come.
 Man this website is a lot of work!